siphemkngwn/hy/README.md

 ├── run_model.py              # Not required: Script to run inference and evaluation.
 ├── team_code.py              # REQUIRED: Contains your training and inference functions.
 ├── helper_code.py            # Not required: Contains helper functions used by your code.
-├── threshold.txt             # OPTIONAL: if present, used as classification threshold; otherwise threshold chosen to ensure sensitivity ≥ 0.8.
+├── threshold.txt             # REQUIRED: Used as classification threshold.
 ├── selected_variables.txt     # OPTIONAL: Contains the raw selected variables used for training, if not given/calculated explicitely all features with be considered as used for parsimony.
 ├── dummy_columns.txt         # OPTIONAL: Contains the dummy‐encoded column names (if not stored in model folder).
 ├── scale_params.json # centers & scales for the four factor metrics + inference time.